rbloching/gold-addin/README.md

 Building Project
 ----------------
-Use Xamarin Studio 4.2 (or later) to build the project.
-Addin Maker add-in should be installed (this can be done from the Add-in Manager of the IDE).
+Use Xamarin Studio 5.0 (or later) to build the project.
+The Addin Maker plugin should be installed (this can be done from the Add-in Manager of the IDE).

 Installation